cmcdonald6/quantum-palm-tree/README.md

 - organize all the files
 - document process of working through all the files and add to a more detailed __README__
 - install maven on local devbox with tutorial
+- finish TechnicalTutorialStrangeMaven.pdf in the strange project
+- upload finished Main.java to canvas